DinoHorvat96/Raman-Medical-Research/README.md

 - **Generic component extraction**: Individual drug tracking
 - **Audit-friendly filenames**: Includes type and timestamp

+#### Export Modes
+- **Synchronous (streamed)**: generated on the fly and streamed straight to the browser — ideal for small/medium pulls.
+Rows stream in chunks, so memory stays flat regardless of dataset size and the download starts immediately.
+- **Background job** (recommended for large exports): tick *"Generate in background"*.
+The job is queued and produced by a dedicated worker while you watch a **live progress bar** (X / Y patients), with the ability to **cancel** and a **download link** when it's ready.
+This survives full-database dumps that would otherwise exceed request timeouts.

+#### Large-Dataset Handling
+- **Chunked, server-side-cursor streaming**: peak memory is proportional to a small chunk (default 500 rows), not the total patient count — so exports scale toward the 99,999-patient ceiling without exhausting RAM
+- **openpyxl write-only mode** keeps Excel generation memory-flat
+- **Atomic file writes**: files are written to a temporary name and renamed on completion, so a crash or cancellation never leaves a half-written download
+- **Self-cleaning storage**: generated files auto-expire (default 24h) and are swept by the worker, along with any orphaned/partial files
+- **Resilient queue**: jobs are claimed with `FOR UPDATE SKIP LOCKED` (no double-processing), and jobs left running by a crashed worker are automatically requeued

+#### How the background worker runs
+- **In-process worker** (default): a worker thread runs inside the app, so background exports work out of the box (development or single-process deploys)
+- **Dedicated `export_worker` container** (production): set
+  `EXPORT_INLINE_WORKER=false` on the web service so only the container consumes the queue.
+It does no DB initialization and starts after the web service is healthy, so there are no first-boot races.

 ### 3. Bulk Import/Export

 #### ICD-10 Management